K-Scorpio/scorpiosec/content/en/posts/HTB-Axlle.md

 ![sdf file location](/images/HTB-Axlle/sdf_file_location.png)

-> An `.sdf` (SQL Server Compact Edition Database) file is a lightweight database format used by Microsoft SQL Server Compact Edition (SQL CE).
+> An `.sdf` file (SQL Server Compact Database File) is a lightweight database format used by Microsoft SQL Server Compact Edition (SQL CE).

 Go on [rebasedata](https://www.rebasedata.com) and convert your `.sdf` file to a `sqlite` format.